o19s/opensearch-ubi/README.md

 OpenSearch RFC - https://github.com/opensearch-project/OpenSearch/issues/12084

+This project is the OpenSearch plugin for storing and managing search requests and responses along with events produced client-side.

 ## Building and Usage

 Build the plugin.
 Note that you will have to match up the JDK 11 on your system to java home in the `gradle.properties` file: